gre-v-el/uniart/README.md

 ```
 ![Recordings of mandelbrot zoom animations](/examples/mandelbrots.gif)

 These are real time recordings of the terminal.
-All gifs are rendered in the same resolution.
+All gifs are rendered in the same resolution in characters.

-## Features
+# Features
 * Convert images and gifs to characters on the terminal in one of the following modes:
   - `luminance`: Uses the luminance of the pixel to determine the character.
   - `braille`: Uses braille characters to represent the image.